-The Canadian unemployment rate in April of 2022 decreased to 5.2% from 5.3% in March of 2022.
-The April 2022 rate was the lowest rate since comparable data became available in 1976.
-Less than two years ago, the unemployment rate was on the opposite end of the historical spectrum, reaching 13.7% in May of 2020, which was the highest rate on record in Canada.
+The Canadian unemployment rate in July of 2022 remained at 4.9% for the second straight month.
+July 2022 rate was the lowest rate since comparable data became available in 1976.
+Just over two years ago, the unemployment rate was on the opposite end of the historical spectrum, reaching 13.7% in May of 2020, which was the highest rate on record in Canada.
 A number of industries are seeing labour shortages, caused by a variety of reasons, impacting operational capacity.
 These shortages are posing significant challenges to businesses as demand increases and capacity restrictions ease.
-The economic growth in Canada has helped generate employment growth that is significantly outpacing population growth, increasing demand for workers and putting pressure on wages.
-Most general forecasts are predicting an average Canadian unemployment rate between 5.2% and 5.6% in 2022 and between 5.0% and 5.9% in 2023.
-If the forecasts are correct and unemployment stays near record low levels, coupled with historically high inflation, wages will be under significant pressure to rise as well.
+The economic growth in Canada in late 2021 and early 2022 helped generate employment growth that is significantly outpacing population growth, increasing demand for workers and putting pressure on wages.
+However, as the economy begins to slow, its is expected that unemployment rates will gradually rise.
+Most general forecasts are predicting an average Canadian unemployment rate between 5.3% and 5.5% in 2022 and between 5.5% and 5.8% in 2023.